 @network.bytes_written) to aggregate a numeric value and create its corresponding

-<KEY>:<VALUE>format.
+group by: By default, metrics generated from logs will not have any tags unless explicitly added.
+Any attribute or tag dimension that exists in your logs can be used to create metric Tags.
 Log-based metrics are considered custom metrics.
 Avoid grouping by unbounded or extremely high cardinality attributes like timestamps, user IDs, request IDs, or session IDs to avert impacting your billing.

 After a metric is created, only these fields can be updated: